replicatedhq/docs/docs/packaging-an-application/commands.md

 ```

 ## system
-Runs command directly on the machine on which the Replicated container is running.
+{{< version version="1.2.x" >}} Runs command directly on the machine on which Replicated is running.
 Be careful as Replicated supports many
 linux distributions.

 ### Arguments